amashutikov/games_test_client/README.md

 # Project Name

 ## Description
-This project is currently in its early stage of development.
+This project is a web platfor where you can browse computer games.
 It's still under active development, so expect frequent changes and updates.

 ## Technologies Used
 - Frontend: